-Invite users to your organization
+Invite users to an organization

-Edit and remove users from your organization
+Edit and remove users from an organization

 Configure organization settings

-Access your organization’s client ID and client secret
+View an client ID and client secret

 Access analytics for the APIs in your organization

-|Business Groups is a feature that isn’t available by default in a new Anypoint Platform account.
-To activate this functionality in your organization, contact your MuleSoft representative.|
+|Business groups are not enabled by default in a new Anypoint Platform account.
+To activate business groups in your organization, contact your MuleSoft representative.|

 Organization Admin Only

 The administrator of an organization is also the administrator of any business groups in the organization.
-All API versions and CloudHub environments that you create from your account are associated with this organization and only accessible to people within the organization.
+All API versions and CloudHub environments that you create from your account are associated with this organization and are only accessible to people within the organization.

 Organization Admin Only

-Allocating vCores to a Business Group makes those vCores available only to the Business Group and unavailable to the parent organization.
+Allocating vCores to a business group makes those vCores available only to the business group and unavailable to the parent organization.